To Get Mental Health Help For A Child, Desperate Parents Relinquish Custody

 The Hoys were investigated by DCFS and charged with neglect.
 They appealed in court and the charge was later amended to a "no-fault dependency," meaning the child entered state custody at no fault of the parents.

-They didn't know where Daniel was for several weeks, until he picked up the phone from the group home where he'd been placed, and called to tell them he was OK.
+They didn't know where Daniel was for several weeks, until he picked up the phone from the group home where he had been placed and called to tell them he was OK.

 Losing custody meant Toni and Jim could visit Daniel and maintain contact with him, but they could not make decisions regarding his care.